The Document Foundation (TDF), the charitable entity behind the world’s leading free office suite LibreOffice, seeks for companies or individuals to

 The task offered is a project-based one-off, with no immediate plans to a mid- or long-term contractual relationship.
 It is offered on a freelance, project basis.
 Individuals and companies applying can be located anywhere in the world.

-TDF is looking forward to receiving your applications, your financial expectations (name the final price for the turnkey project), and the earliest date of your availability, via e-mail to Florian Effenberger at email@example.com later than January 29, 2016.
+TDF is looking forward to receiving your applications, your financial expectations (name the final price for the turnkey project), and the earliest date of your availability, via e-mail to Florian Effenberger at email@example.com no later than January 29, 2016.
 You can encrypt your message via PGP/GnuPG.

 Applicants who have not received feedback by March 1, 2016 should consider that their application, after careful review, was not accepted.